jonreymond/llm-efficient-training/README.md

 # LLM-baselines

-Repository for my participation in the [LLM training and architecture exploration hackathon](https://lu.ma/lauzhack-llms-apis) organized by [LauzHack](https://lauzhack.com/) and the [MLO lab](https://www.epfl.ch/labs/mlo/).
+Repository for 1st place win in the [LLM training and architecture exploration hackathon](https://lauzhack-llms-genai-2024.devpost.com/) organized by [LauzHack](https://lauzhack.com/) and the [MLO lab](https://www.epfl.ch/labs/mlo/).

+I won 1.5k and a trip to Huawei HQ in China!

 The ideas is to train the best performing language model on [Slimpajama](https://huggingface.co/datasets/DKYoon/SlimPajama-6B) with 3 hours of compute on a A100.
 You have to start with a fairly simple codebase: [llm-baselines](https://github.com/epfml/llm-baselines).

 # Idea and approach